Patrik Gedeon

-Patrik Gedeon (born 19 July 1975) is a Czech footballer who plays for FC Chomutov, on loan from FK Dukla Prague.
+Patrik Gedeon (born 19 July 1975) is a Czech footballer who plays as a midfielder for FC Chomutov.
 He has played international football for the Czech Republic.

 Club career

 Gedeon played for six years at Chmel Blšany, where he was captain.

 In 2001, Gedeon moved to Slavia Prague, signing a three-year contract for a transfer fee of 12 million Czech koruna.
 He served as Slavia's captain during his time at the club.

 Gedeon sustained a knee injury after playing just five games in the 2003/04 season, and although he attempted to make a comeback in a game against Slovácko, he lasted just 17 minutes and did not feature for Slavia's first team for the rest of the season.

 In September 2005, Gedeon suffered a knee injury in a game against Viktoria Plzeň.
 Gedeon missed two months of the season with the injury before returning to Slavia's first team in a match against Blšany in November, where he wore the captain's armband.

 In January 2006, Gedeon headed to Liechtenstein to play for FC Vaduz in the Swiss Challenge League, signing a 2 1/2-year contract.
 However, in July of the same year Gedeon left Vaduz and joined Czech manager Josef Csaplár at Polish side Wisła Płock.

 In the summer of 2007, Gedeon signed an amateur contract with Chmel Blšany, where he played the first half of the 2007/08 season.
 In January 2008 he began training with FK SIAD Most.

 In July 2008 Gedeon signed for FK Dukla Prague in the Czech 2.
 Liga.
 After missing the autumn part of the 2010–11 Czech 2.
 Liga with injury, Gedeon marked his return to action in March 2011, scoring in a 5–0 win against Čáslav.
 In November 2012, Gedeon extended his contract with Dukla until the summer of 2015.
 He signed another contract extension in February 2015, this time until June 2016.
 In August 2015 he moved on loan to Most, the club which he had left seven years prior.
 Gedeon joined FC Chomutov on loan as an amateur player in the spring of 2016.